Mork and Mindy: The Story

 hectic for animated buffoon, Robin Williams (Chris Diamantopoulos).
 Once upon a

-time this bodacious seventies comedian, just tried his best to keep his wife,
+time, this bodacious seventies comedian just tried his best to please his wife,

-Valerie (Michelle Harrison), happy, by doing his stick on the streets, in the
+Valerie (Michelle Harrison), by doing his shtick on the streets, in the

 However, one day, all of that turned around when Robin met two

-televisions bods -- Garry Marshall and Harvey Severson (Daniel Roebuck and David
+television bods - Garry Marshall and Harvey Severson (Daniel Roebuck and David

 Heyyyyyy!

-(Erinn Hayes) for instance.
-Whilst, on the other hand, Robin started to feel
+(Erinn Hayes).
+On the other hand, though, Robin started to feel

 confined by the television ratings system, the censorship guide, plus a certain